arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 RealTimeClock.setEpoch(Unix Time); // You can use the timestamp generated on https://www.unixtimestamp.com/.
 Be aware that the time found on the webpage is UTC.
 ```

-The `time(NULL)` function returns the Unix time (seconds since Jan 1st 1970), this is perfect for cloud and servers data logging.
+The `time(NULL)` function returns the Unix time (seconds since Jan 1st, 1970), perfect for logging data in the cloud and servers.

 ```arduino
 getRTDateTime(); // 2023-09-30 16:33:19